MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Experiments

-\paragraph{MPI-INF-3DHP.} Compared to Human3.6M, MPI-INF-3DHP is a more challenging 3D human pose dataset captured in the wild.
-There are 8 subjects with 8 actions captured by 14 cameras coving a greater diversity of poses.
-We follow the setting of evaluation in~\cite{chen2021anatomy} with three common metrics PCK, AUC, and MPJPE.
+Compared to Human3.6M, MPI-INF-3DHP is a more challenging 3D human pose dataset captured in the wild.
+There are 8 subjects with 8 actions captured by 14 cameras covering a greater diversity of poses.
+We follow the setting of evaluation in~\cite{mehta2017monocular} with three common metrics PCK, AUC, and MPJPE.